Bengala (CMLL): Bengala (2009–present)

 CMLL decided to repackage Sombra de Plata, give him a new ring character, name, mask, and overall look.
 They decided to introduce him as "Bengala" with a mask and full body suit inspired by the Bengal tiger, complete with fake ears and stripes.
 With the mask and full suit covered up all identifying physical characteristics that would indicate that he was the former Sombra de Plata, CMLL even created a "cover story" for him, de-aged him by four years and had him claim he had been training at the CMLL Training school for four years before his debut.
 He teamed up with Molotov to defeat Cholo and Zayco in the opening match of CMLL's May 15, 2009, show in Arena Mexico.
 The cover was maintained for several months, until Bengala began using the La Sombrina finishing hold identically to how he executed it while working as Sombra de Plata.
 Since then Bengala has settled down in his role as a low ranking tecnico worker, who helps CMLL trainees and rookies gain in-ring experience.

+Bengala suffered a leg injury in early 2024 and underwent surgery in March.
+As of summer 2025, he was still in the process of working towards an in-ring return.